 Lab and field experiences paralleling Invertebrate Zoology.
 This class will teach specific techniques for dissection of preserved invertebrates, invertebrate identification, research and data collection with live and preserved invertebrates, and field sampling and preservation of terrestrial and aquatic invertebrates.
-Offered in even numbered years in the spring.
+Spring semester, even-numbered years.
 Prerequisites: BL 150-153.
 One credit.